sysrich/rootco.de-web/_posts/2017-11-16-hackweek-2017-conclusion.md

 # "Everything is possible if you think in Opportunities"

-The famous slogan of the international purveyor of furniture in flat-packed form, [Ikea](http://ikea.com), is really appropriate for Flatpak.
+The slogan attributed to the international purveyor of furniture in flat-packed form, [Ikea](http://ikea.com), is really appropriate for Flatpak.

 After a few days of playing with Flatpaks, I'm starting to see the opportunities and possibilities.
 It was really nice to be able to easily install [Atom](https://atom.io), [Signal](https://signal.org), and more with ease, when due to issues like licenses & crazy build environment requirements we haven't (yet) been able to offer that software as part of openSUSE Tumbleweed.